jju/stubbl/matches/gcxi-17-ftow.md

 | Old Wyrms         | Green Cup XI |   72 |       96 | 0.7500 |   39 | 0.5417 |          5 |   0.0521 |      11 |  0.1528 |
 | Filthy Tide       | Green Cup XI |   57 |       83 | 0.6867 |   71 | 1.2456 |          3 |   0.0361 |      27 |  0.4737 |

-The Wyrms passed more and were better at their passing than the Tide, who tended to use far more handoffs to get the ball to [[Venus]]
+The Wyrms passed more and were better at their passing than the Tide, who tended to use far more handoffs to get the ball to [[Veens]]

 | Team              | Season       | Touches | Rushing | TDs  | Rush_TD | Touches_TD |
 |-------------------|--------------|---------|---------|------|---------|------------|
 | Filthy Tide       | Green Cup XI |     216 |    1254 |   71 | 17.6620 |       3.04 |
 | Old Wyrms         | Green Cup XI |     183 |     785 |   39 | 20.1282 |       4.69 |

 Here we can see how the running game was the Tide's only real strategy this season.
-With Venus' injury in week 15 we may need to see a reevaluation of that.
+With Veens' injury in week 15 we may need to see a reevaluation of that.

 | Team              | Season       | Cas  | BH   | SI   | Ki   | blocks | sacks | sack_block | cas_block | knockdowns | down_block |
 |-------------------|--------------|------|------|------|------|--------|-------|------------|-----------|------------|------------|